What is SSH (Secure Shell)?

 b) SSH2 (FTP Supported)

 There is also an alternative that was developed by the OpenBSD project.
 It is completely accessible with SSH1 and SSH2.
-However, it is based upon OpenSSL.
+However, it is based on OpenSSL.
 All the latest Linux versions are packaged with OpenSSH as well as OpenSSL